Explorers Festival: Art exhibitions

 Every year a new exhibition of photographs, drawings or paintings dealing with themes related to exploration is installed at the Húsavík Museum in connection to the Explorers Festival.
 During the 2016 edition, an exhibition of Erró's astronaut series was installed for the festival.

 Participants

 The festival has welcomed six Apollo astronauts; Walter Cunningham of Apollo 7, Bill Anders of Apollo 8, Rusty Schweickart of Apollo 9, Charlie Duke of Apollo 16, Harrison Schmitt of Apollo 17 and Owen Garriott of Skylab 3, as well as Space Shuttle astronaut Scott E. Parazynski.
 Additionally the Exploration Museum has been visited by astronauts Thomas Marshburn, Loren Acton and Kathy Sullivan.
 The family of Apollo 11 commander Neil Armstrong took part in the 2015 and 2019 festivals.
 Other participants include explorer George Kourounis, photographer Chris Burkard, mountaineer Edurne Pasaban, Volcanologist Clive Oppenheimer and exploration historian Huw Lewis-Jones.
-The festival took place with in-person events in 2020 and 2021, but due to the Covid-19 pandemic the majority of events, particularly in 2021, were attended by speakers via streaming form around the world.
+The festival took place with in-person events in 2020 and 2021, but due to the COVID-19 pandemic, the majority of events, particularly in 2021, were attended by speakers via streaming from around the world.